-WIHS is the largest and longest ongoing cohort study of HIV-infected women in the United States.
-Women account for approximately 27% of the new HIV infections.
-More than 80% are in African-American and Hispanic women.
-WIHS includes HIV-infected and HIV-uninfected high-risk women who reflect these demographics.
+WIHS is the largest and longest ongoing cohort study of women with HIV in the United States.
+Women account for approximately 27% of the new HIV cases.
+More than 80% are in African American and Hispanic women.
+WIHS includes women with and at high risk for HIV who reflect these demographics.
 WIHS began in 1994 at six clinical consortium sites.

-NICHD will participate in this new endeavor led by the National Heart, Lung, and Blood Institute.
-The purpose of the MACS/WIHS-CCS is to advance knowledge of HIV infection, with a focus on HIV-related comorbidities, by supporting the current clinical research sites (CRS) of the MACS and the WIHS.
+The NICHD Maternal and Pediatric Infectious Disease Branch will participate in this new endeavor led by the National Heart, Lung, and Blood Institute.
+The purpose of the MACS/WIHS-CCS is to advance knowledge of HIV, with a focus on HIV-related comorbidities, by supporting the current clinical research sites (CRS) of the MACS and the WIHS.

-The new MACS/WIHS-CCS, with nearly 5,000 active HIV-infected and HIV-uninfected participants plus a new recruitment wave of up to 2,500 new participants (including one third between the ages of 18 and 40) will study high-priority research on HIV outcomes.
+The new MACS/WIHS-CCS, with nearly 5,000 active participants, both with and without HIV, plus a new recruitment wave of up to 2,500 new participants (including one third between the ages of 18 and 40) will study high-priority research on HIV outcomes.
 This work will include the prevalence, pathology, etiology, mechanisms, treatment, and prevention of morbidity and mortality related to HIV, its treatment, and the intersection of HIV and aging and the contextual factors common in the lives of those with HIV.

 Areas of focused scientific research in the MACS/WIHS-CCS include but are not limited to: